JohnAWS777/Fabric_ETL_Hotel/README.md

 Develop a modern data warehouse using Microsoft Fabric to consolidate logistics data, enabling analytical reporting and informed decision-making.

 #### Specifications
-- **Data Sources**: Import data from a logistics company provided as XLSX file.
+- **Data Sources**: Import data from a hotel company provided as CSV file.
 - **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
 - **Transformation**: Build a dimensional model using the file from the Silver layer.
 - **Scope**: Focus on the latest dataset only; historization of data is not required.